-The funding of defined benefits is by its nature uncertain.
+- 11.10The funding of defined benefits is by its nature uncertain.
 Funding of the Pension Fund is based on both financial and demographic assumptions.
 These assumptions are specified in the actuarial valuation report.
-When actual experience is not in line with the assumptions adopted a surplus or shortfall will emerge at the next actuarial assessment and will require a subsequent contribution adjustment to bring the funding back into line with the target.

-The Administering Authority has been advised by the actuary that the greatest risk to the funding level is the investment risk inherent in the predominantly equity-based strategy, so that actual asset out-performance of gilts between successive valuations could diverge significantly from the overall 1.4% per annum currently required on the basis of the 2010 valuation assumptions.
+When actual experience is not in line with the assumptions adopted a surplus or shortfall will emerge at the next actuarial assessment and will require a subsequent contribution adjustment to bring the funding back into line with the target. - 11.11The Administering Authority has been advised by the actuary that the greatest risk to the funding level is the investment risk inherent in the predominantly equity-based strategy, so that actual asset out-performance of gilts between successive valuations could diverge significantly from the overall 1.4% per annum currently required on the basis of the 2013 valuation assumptions.

-19.2.
 Price Risk

-The Fund invests in equity shares; consequently it is exposed to losses arising from movements in the prices of shares.
-The Council is responsible for the investment return achieved on the Fund's assets.
-The investment objective is to maximise investment returns over the long term within specified risk tolerances.
-Investment returns are defined as the overall rates of return (capital growth and income).
-The Pension Fund Panel has decided that, given the financial circumstances of the Fund, it can afford to take on some risk in the pursuit of incremental return particularly given the strong liquidity status of the fund i.e. being cash flow positive.

-The Council seeks to diversify risk through having more than one investment management firm with different strategies and investment philosophies to manage the assets of the Fund.
-Currently, there are three investment managers, with an additional investment manager to be appointed in 2012 to manage a commercial property mandate.
+- 11.12The Fund invests in equity shares; consequently it is exposed to losses arising from movements in the prices of shares.
+The investment objective is to maximise investment returns over the long term within specified risk tolerances and in accordance with the LGPS investment regulations.
+The Pension Fund Panel has decided that, given the financial circumstances of the Fund, it can afford to take on some risk in the pursuit of incremental return particularly given the strong liquidity status of the fund i.e. being cash flow positive. - 11.13The Council seeks to diversify risk through having more than one investment management firm with different strategies and investment philosophies to manage the assets of the Fund.
 The investment policy is to appoint expert investment managers with clear performance benchmarks and to place maximum accountability for out performance against those benchmarks on the investment manager.
-Ealing has adopted an active specialist approach to investment management.

-The individual managers' current activity and transactions are reported quarterly to the Pension Fund Panel who question and seek explanations from the investment consultant and investment managers (when asked to attend Panel meetings) on their activities and performance.
+Ealing has adopted an active specialist approach to investment management. - 11.14The individual managers' current activity and transactions are reported quarterly to the Pension Fund Panel who question and seek explanations from investment managers (when asked to attend Panel meetings) on their activities and performance.
 The investment performance of the managers is calculated independently by the WM Company.
 Performance is monitored against the benchmark and a peer group universe of other local authorities.

-The Fund invests in UK Fixed Interest Corporate Bonds, which also exposes the Fund to losses arising from price movements and downgrading of bonds.
-Bonds in general are considered less risky than stocks, because Bonds carry the promise of their issuer to return the face value of the security to the holder at maturity.
-Most bonds also pay investors a fixed rate of interest income that is also backed by a promise from the issuer.
-Historically the bond market has been less vulnerable to price swings or volatility than the stock market, however the average returns from bond investments have also been historically lower, if more stable, than average stock market returns.
+- 11.15The Fund invests in fixed interest securities, which also exposes the Fund to losses arising from movements in price and creditworthiness.
+Bonds in general are considered less risky than stocks, because bonds carry the promise of their issuer to return the face value of the security to the holder at maturity. - 11.16The table below is a sensitivity analysis looking at the effect of market movements on the Total Net Asset Value.

-Where the bond manager is holding bonds that have been downgraded, and this bond is retained in the portfolio, the Investment manager must explain to the Pension Fund Panel the reasons for retention and update regularly.
-With downgraded bonds there is the risk that their value will sustain further significant falls, however the Investment manager may predict the reason for downgrade to be temporary based on their expert knowledge of the market.

-The table below is a sensitivity analysis looking at the effect of market movements on the Total Net Asset value.
 Potential price changes (calculated by our performance analysts The WM Company) are determined based on the observed historical volatility of asset class returns.
 The potential volatilities are consistent with a one standard deviation movement in the change in value of the assets over the latest three years.